Newsletters

 Sydney's Coal Loader Artisan Markets

-Sunday June 22nd, 2 Balls Head Rd, Waverton
+Sunday 22nd of June, 2 Balls Head Rd, Waverton

-Sydney Craft & Quilt Fair ICI Darling Harbour
+Sydney Craft & Quilt Fair ICC Darling Harbour

 Newcastle Machine & Handknitters

-Sunday 13th July - Day lecture on Fit & Style,
+presents a Day lecture with Jane on Fit & Style

 I love these days.
-The focus is Fit & Style, & how I have created designs over the years with certain body shapes in mind.
-You'll see the simple techniques I created that can be added to commercial knitting patterns.
-Bookings contact
+The focus is Fit & Style & how I've designed over the years with certain body shapes in mind.
+It's about simple techniques I've created that can be added to commercial knitting patterns.
+For bookings contact

 Leonie newcastlemachineknitters@gmail.com